EdmundLuan/EdmundLuan.github.io/_pages/about.md

 Hi!
 Welcome to my personal pages!

 My name is Hao Luan (栾昊).
-I am currently an undergraduate student (expected to graduate in 2021) majoring in Automation at Harbin Institute of Technology.
+I am currently an undergraduate student (expected to graduate in June 2021) majoring in Automation (i.e. control science & engineering) at Harbin Institute of Technology.
 I joined the MAS Lab led by Prof. Jie Mei at the School of Mechanical Engineering and Automation in 2019.
-My research interest mainly lies in the planning and control of multi-agent/robot systems (MAS/MRS).
+My research interests lie in the planning and control of robotic systems, with a particular interest in multi-agent/robot systems (MAS/MRS).

-The site is still under construction.
-For now, feel free to visit the [Bio page](https://edmundluan.github.io/cv) or have a look at my [research and projects](https://edmundluan.github.io/projects).
+Now, feel free to visit the [Bio page](https://edmundluan.github.io/cv) or have a look at my [research and projects](https://edmundluan.github.io/projects).

 <br/>